MultiSafepay/docs/api/general/error-reference.md

 - Customer details are correct
 - Customer details match the credit details

+**💡 Tip!** For card payments, use the [Get order](https://docs.multisafepay.com/reference/getorder) request and check the response details to learn more about the decline reason.

 ---
 ### 1024: For Cloudflare – Incorrect customer IP address